IDR0FFI/Cryptography-Project-Sem_1/README.md

 # Cryptography-Project-Sem_1

-Encryption and decryption of a given data.
+User inputs a given text of data into the program which thus gets encrypted.